Tisp/docker-lumen/README.md

-# Docker + Lumen with Nginx and MySQL
+# Docker + Lumen with Nginx and PostgreSQL

 ![image](Lumen_splash.png)